 Dinosaur fans will be delighted by the presence of dinosaur footprints, perhaps best seen on Veliki Brijun in the rock as you depart the boat.

-A Mediterranean Garden was established on Veliki Brijun in 2007 and is home to 169 different plant species.
+A Mediterranean Garden was established on Veliki Brijun in 2007 and is home to over 160 different plant and tree species from all over the world.

 The Boathouse by the main port was built in 1902 in the times of Austro-Hungary, and for 30 years was home to Dr Otto Lenz, the doctor of Veliki Brijun.
 Today, the boathouse is home to an exhibition where you can learn more about the Brijuni islands.